sorru94/astarte-device-sdk-zephyr/samples/astarte_app/README.md

 The sample contains three threads:
 - A master application thread that will handle Ethernet/Wifi reconnection.
 - A secondary thread that will manage the Astarte device and handle reception of data from Astarte.
-- The third thread that sends data to astarte of the configured types.
+- The third thread that sends data to Astarte of the configured types.

 The sample will connect to Astarte and remain connected for the time it takes to send the data.
 Intervals between send of different types of data can be configured.